przmajerczak/stm32_oscilloscope-device/README.md

     ADC measurement occurs every 125 µs, resulting in sampling frequency of 8 kHz.

 2.2 Same as 2.1, but end sequence is 0xff 0xff instead of 0xa 0xff.

+2.3 The device sends 10000 conversion results during one transmission.
+    Less significant byte is sent first, followed by more significant one.
+    After all 20000 bytes of results comes 4 bytes of the timer value, arranged least significant byte first.
+The value represents count of 168 MHz timer ticks since the moment of first measurement until the last measurement contained in transmission.
+That value is followed by end sequence, consisting of two 0xff values.
+    ADC measurement occurs every 10 µs, resulting in sampling frequency of 100 kHz.